loTus04/loTus04/README.md

             I am a young passionate about cybersecurity and IT in general.
             I mainly program in python.'''
         self.age = 17
-        self.banned_repos = 2 # github bannings repos for no reason

     def  __social__(self):
         self.thm = "https://tryhackme.com/p/loTus"